tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

     **`unshift()`** : *Adds new elements to the beginning of an array, and returns the new length*

     ```js
-    let newLength = fruits.unshift('Strawberry') // add to the front
+    let newLength = fruits.unshift('Strawberry') // add to the front, 'newLength' value is 2
     // ["Strawberry", "Banana"]
     ```